aevilla160/IndySCC25/HPL/HPLTuning/whatisdat.md

 * 0 = Binary exchange
 * 1 = Spread-roll (long)
 * 2 = Use both (mix)
-  * RECOMMENDED FOR LARGE PROBLEM SIZES
-  * First, binary exchange for a number of columnss in row panel (when upper triangular system contains at most a certain number of columns) < threshold value
+  * First, binary exchange for a number of columns in row panel is less than threshold value (when upper triangular system contains at most a certain number of columns)
   * Then, spread-roll algorithm
-* 2 is usually best
+* Long or mix recommended for large problem sizes (?)

 ```sh
 64           swapping threshold